Image of Dr Andrew Powell

 Using:

-- Cell interaction assays (plate reader, flow cytometry, microscopy)
+- Cell interaction assays (plate reader, flow cytometry, microscopy).

-- Chromatography, NMR & bioconjugation
+- Chromatography, NMR, FTIR & bioconjugation.

-- Collaborations with cell biologists, bacteriologists, synthetic chemists and biophysicists.
+Involving collaborations with cell biologists, bacteriologists, synthetic chemists and biophysicists.

 A summary of his research history, outside engagement and teaching is below and under other tabs or database icons on this website.